A not-so-strange term coming from somewhere: Properties of

 where~$C$ does not depend on~$\eps$.
-(In fact, we can choose~$C$ independently of~$\kappa$, too, because~$\lambda_*(\kappa) \leq \lambda_\infty \leq \St_*$ by Remark~\ref{rk:Helly}.)
-By applying (interior) elliptic regularity estimates and a bootstrap argument to Equation~\eqref{eigenvalue}, exactly as in the proof of Proposition~\ref{prop:DirCap}, we deduce
+(In fact, we can choose~$C$ independently of~$\kappa$ too, since~$\lambda_*(\kappa) \leq \lambda_\infty \leq \St_*$ by Remark~\ref{rk:Helly}.)
+By applying (interior) elliptic regularity estimates and a bootstrap argument to Equation~\eqref{eigenvalue}, exactly as in the proof of~\eqref{Cap-Dir}, we deduce

-As a consequence, we can extract a (non-relabelled) subsequence~$\eps\to 0$ in such a way that~$v_{\eps,\kappa}\to v_*(\kappa)$ uniformly in~$\T^n\setminus\overline{U_0}$, where~$v_*(\kappa)$ is the constant given by Lemma~\ref{lemma:constantlimit+}.
+As a consequence, we can extract a (non-relabelled) subsequence~$\eps\to 0$ in such a way that~$v_{\eps,\kappa}\to v_*(\kappa)$ uniformly in~$U_0$, where~$v_*(\kappa)$ is the constant given by Lemma~\ref{lemma:constantlimit+}.
 Now, let

 where~$t_+ := \max(t, \, 0)$ denotes the positive part of a number~$t\in\R$.
 Assuming for a moment that~$c_{\eps,\kappa}\neq 0$, we define